 3 Types of Cross Dock Procedures

 In true (or “pure”) cross docking, there is no storage.
-That means that material does not “sit” in a warehouse for any period of time before the next phase of the supply chain.
+That means that material does not “sit” in a warehouse for any period of time before moving into the next step.
+You can think of it sort of like a cross-docking terminal of sorts where materials may stay for a very brief time either to unload or load, and then move to their next destination.
 However that is not always the case as every supply chain has different needs and requirements.
 Below are the 3 main types of cross dock procedures.

 - Pallet In & Out